Heechem/Tic_Tac_Toe/Readme.md

 Logic to check if there is a winner is implemented Winning function implemented. tie logic implemented with a partial UI .
+Winner logic added and display of the winner and tie added also